skupperproject/skupper-ansible/playbooks/link/README.md

-In case you have a pre-generated token to use, you can add it as part of the link definition and instead of setting the `host` in the link definition, you must enter a `token` propery with the respective token in YAML.
+In case you have a pre-generated token to use, you can add it as part of the link definition and instead of setting the `host` in the link definition, you must add a `token` argument with the respective token in YAML format.
+You also need to provide a `name` to the respective link.
 Therefore, you won't need to call the `skupper_token` role.

 Looking at the `inventory.yaml`, it defines 2 ansible nodes, each one